pagkly/Zed/Investopedia3/Short Put Definition.md

 Short Put Definition
 ## What is a Short Put

-A short [put](https://www.investopedia.com/terms/p/put.asp) refers to when a trader opens an options trade by selling or [writing](https://www.investopedia.com/terms/w/writing-an-option.asp) a put option.
-The trader who buys the put option is [long](https://www.investopedia.com/terms/l/long.asp) that option, and the trader who wrote that option is [short](https://www.investopedia.com/terms/s/short.asp).
-The writer (short) of the put option receives the [premium](https://www.investopedia.com/terms/p/premium.asp) (option cost), and the profit on the trade is limited to that premium.
+A short [[put]](https://www.investopedia.com/terms/p/put.asp) refers to when a trader opens an options trade by selling or [[writing]](https://www.investopedia.com/terms/w/writing-an-option.asp) a put option.
+The trader who buys the put option is [[long]](https://www.investopedia.com/terms/l/long.asp) that option, and the trader who wrote that option is [[short]](https://www.investopedia.com/terms/s/short.asp).
+The writer (short) of the put option receives the [[premium]](https://www.investopedia.com/terms/p/premium.asp) (option cost), and the profit on the trade is limited to that premium.

 ## Basics of the Short Put

 A short put is also known as an uncovered put or a naked put.
 If an investor writes a put option, that investor is obligated to purchase shares of the underlying stock if the put option buyer [exercises](https://www.investopedia.com/terms/e/exercise.asp) the option.
-The short put holder could also face a substantial loss prior to the buyer exercising, or the option expiring, if the price of the underlying falls below the [strike price](https://www.investopedia.com/terms/s/strikeprice.asp) of the short put option.
+The short put holder could also face a substantial loss prior to the buyer exercising, or the option expiring, if the price of the underlying falls below the [[strike price]](https://www.investopedia.com/terms/s/strikeprice.asp) of the short put option.

 ## Short Put Mechanics